Skip to content

-Research work
+Research

-Research plays an important role at Halley Movement.
-We believe that through research studies, we are better prepared to devise policies and measures for the protection of our children.
-Research guides us for the need of capacity building of stakeholders working with children such as teachers, & community leaders, and also contributes towards devising an action plan in a preventive way to address current or forthcoming children’s issues.
+Research guides us for the need for capacity building of stakeholders working with children such as teachers, & community leaders, and also contributes towards devising an action plan in a preventive way to address current or forthcoming children’s issues.

 Study on Child Battering in Mauritius